jetrs/jetrs/README.md

 ## Introduction

-**JetRS** is an implementation of the [JAX-RS v2.0 Specification][jax-rs-spec] that runs in a [Servlet Container][web-container].
+<ins>JetRS</ins> is an implementation of the [JAX-RS v2.0 Specification][jax-rs-spec] that runs in a [Servlet Container][web-container].
 This project was inspired with the goal to create a better, simpler, easier to use, reliable, and debugable JAX-RS implementation using the CohesionFirst approach.

-## Why **JetRS**?

-### CohesionFirst

-Developed with the CohesionFirst approach, **JetRS** is reliably designed, consistently implemented, and straightforward to use.
-Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **JetRS** is a pure [JAX-RS 2.0][jax-rs-spec] solution that is written with the developer in mind.
-The **JetRS** solution differentiates itself from the rest with its ease of use and debugability of RESTful applications.

-### Simple and Lightweight

-**JetRS** was built to implement the [JAX-RS v2.0 Specification][jax-rs-spec] while keeping the internal complexity as low as feasable.
-Static state is used in but one use-case, so it is never a challenge to debug a request or a response.

-Existing solutions such as [Jersey][jersey], [JBoss RESTEasy][RESTeasy], [Restlet][restlet], [Apache CXF][apache-cxf], [Apache Wink][apache-wink] and others are challenging to work with, because they are buggy, difficult to debug, and are not pure to the JAX-RS specification.
-Many people experience unnecessary pains using existing JAX-RS implementations.
-Debugging of JAX-RS servers is especially difficult, because of the high internal complexities of the implementations.

-### Minimum Dynamic Invocation

-A common pattern that is used in JAX-RS implementations is dynamic method invocation.
-Dynamic method invocation is powerful, but it comes at a cost: debugability.
-Dynamic method invocation results in stack-traces that lack information of the specific execution path that led to the exception.
-Instead of clear trace methods and line numbers, a dynamically invoked method call is cluttered with multitudes of `Method.invoke()` in the trace.
-After much pain and suffering, the idea of a pure JAX-RS server emerged, one that minimizes dynamic invocation, providing clear execution paths, and conforming to the [JAX-RS v2.0 Specification][jax-rs-spec] in its pure form.

-### Conforming to JAX-RS 2.0

-**JetRS** is a pure implementation of the [JAX-RS v2.0 Specification][jax-rs-spec].
-More often than not, JAX-RS implementations introduce their own proprietary APIs, which thus couple you to the implementation. **JetRS** is designed to be clear, cohesive, and 100% conformant to the [JAX-RS v2.0 Specification][jax-rs-spec].

 ## Getting Started